 \subsection{Galerkin approximations}

-In order to obtain a finite-dimensional controller, we consider here Galerkin approximations as discussed in Subsection~\eqref{subsec:linear}.
+In order to obtain a finite-dimensional controller, we consider here Galerkin approximations.
 On the level of the discretizations, we can then compare the proposed late-lumping control actions with those of \cite{AnsariMurphey2016} applied to a finite-dimensional approximation of the PDE.
-We will use that under the Assumption~\ref{ass:main} the mild solution of \eqref{eq:forwardproblemlinear} coincides with the weak solution given by $y \in L^p(0,T;H)$ such that $\la k, y(\cdot)\ra_H \in W^{1,p}(0,T)$ and for almost every $t \in [0,T]$
+For this subsection, we identify the Hilbert spaces $H^{*}$ and $U^{*}$ with $H$ and $U$, respectively (as described in the Remark~\ref{rem:remark}).
+Furthermore, we will work under the assumptions that $A$ is induced by a bilinear form in the following settings: \begin{enumerate} \item $V \hookrightarrow H \simeq H^{*} \hookrightarrow V^{*}$ is a Gelfand triple, $V$ separable Hilbert space. \item $a(\cdot, \cdot): V \times V \rightarrow \mathbb{R}$ is a bilinear form and there are $\alpha, \beta > 0$ and $\gamma \ge 0$ with